solarsailer/matthieuoger.com/content/posts/2013-10-22-how-designers-destroyed-the-world.md

 ---
 date: "2013-10-22"

-title: How Designers Destroyed The World
+title: "How Designers Destroyed the World"
 excerptQuote:
   name: "Mike Monteiro"
   quote: "There are professions more harmful than (industrial) design, but only a very few of them."
 ---

-Better late than never; I've managed to watch [How Designers Destroyed The World](https://vimeo.com/68470326) by Mike Monteiro.
+Better late than never; I've managed to watch “[How Designers Destroyed The World](https://vimeo.com/68470326)” by Mike Monteiro.

 It's a great talk except that I'm not fond of the tone.
 Though it fits well with the content, I find it a bit overdramatic.
 The end is also a tad lengthy, which is unfortunate.